Prediction of dynamical systems from time-delayed measurements with self-intersections: Introduction

 \subsection{Another perspective on predictability}

-As explained above, the approach to predictability taken in \cite{SSOY98} through the definition of the prediction error $\sigma$ can be motivated by its relation to prediction algorithms, like the Farmer--Sidorowich algorithm.
+As explained above, the approach to predictability taken in \cite{SSOY98} through the definition of the prediction errors $\sigma_\eps$ can be motivated by its relation to prediction algorithms, like the Farmer--Sidorowich algorithm.
 However, one can consider another, apparently more straightforward approach.
-It is based on the premise that predictability is precisely the phenomenon whereby the first $k$ terms of the time series \eqref{eq:inf_time_series} of an observable $h$ at a point $x \in X$ determine its ($k+1$)-th term.
-Following this point of view, we define a notion of deterministic predictability.
+It is based on the premise that predictability is precisely the phenomenon whereby the first $k$ terms of the time series \eqref{eq:inf_time_series} of an observable $h$ at a point $x \in X$ uniquely determine its ($k+1$)-th term.
+Equivalently, the condition states that the value of the corresponding $k$-delay coordinate map $\phi$ at a point $x$ determines the value of $\phi$ at the point $Tx$.
+We call this property deterministic predictability, as stated in the following definition.